 We often confuse a person’s sex with their gender.
-A person’s sex (with the exception of people who are born intersex) is determined by their physical anatomy at birth.
-Gender is in our minds: how we see and think of ourselves, how we know ourselves to be, how we express who we are to other people around us.
+A person’s sex is usually determined by their physical anatomy at birth.
+Gender is in our minds: how we see and think of ourselves, who we know ourselves to be, how we express who we are to other people around us.

-In our culture, we quantify sex and gender as a binary of possibilities – male/masculine or female/feminine — with little room for variation in between.
-Transgender and gender non-conforming/non-binary individuals transcend or cross over these traditional gender lines.
-We view life not in a strict male/masculine or female/feminine binary concept, but rather a much fuller, richer continuum of possibilities across a variety of gender-related spectrums.
+In our culture, we quantify sex and gender as a binary of possibilities — male/masculine or female/feminine — with little room for variation in between.
+Transgender and gender non-binary individuals transcend or cross over these traditional gender lines.
+We do not view life in a strict gender binary concept but rather a much fuller, richer continuum of possibilities across a variety of gender-related spectrums.

 Transgender, the “T” component of LGBTQI, refers to how we identify, express ourselves and desire to be accepted on a daily basis.
 Many people in society today view LGBTQI as a “choice.”
-I can assure you this is not a “choice” to be forced to hide ourselves from those we love, live or work with for fear of rejection, harassment, loss of employment, loss of access to medical or behavioral health care services, denial of social services, denial of public accommodations, housing, physical or verbal assaults or the very real possibility of being murdered.
-These are not “choices” we make.
-We are not looking to be changed, fixed or forced into a lifestyle deemed socially acceptable.
+I can assure you this is not a “choice”; we are not looking to be changed, fixed or forced into a lifestyle deemed socially acceptable.

 Transgender New Yorkers face severe discrimination.
-A recent survey showed 18 percent of transgender people in New York were unemployed, 37 percent live in poverty, and 15 percent reported losing a job because of their gender identity or expression.
-Seventy-four percent of school-age children in grade K-12 experienced some form of mistreatment such as being verbally harassed, prohibited from dressing according to their gender identity, disciplined more harshly, or physically or sexually assaulted.
-Fifty percent were verbally harassed, 23 percent were physically attacked, and 12 percent were sexually assaulted because of being transgender.
+A recent survey showed 18 percent of transgender people in New York were unemployed; 37 percent live in poverty; 15 percent reported losing a job because of their gender identity or expression; 74 percent of school-age children in grades K to 12 experienced some form of mistreatment such as being verbally harassed, prohibited from dressing according to their gender identity, disciplined more harshly, or physically or sexually assaulted; 50 percent were verbally harassed; 23 percent were physically attacked; and 12 percent were sexually assaulted because of being transgender.
 Fourteen percent faced such severe mistreatment they left a K-12 school.
 Twenty-five percent of transgender students in college or vocational school were verbally, physically or sexually harassed.

 The attempted suicide rate among the transgender community as a whole is approximately 41 percent.
-That number increases to between 51 percent — 61 percent when bullying, harassment, sexual assault and other criminal acts are included.
+That number increases to between 51 and 61 percent when bullying, harassment, sexual assault and other criminal acts are included.
 Over 50 percent of transgender youth under the age of 20 have considered or attempted suicide.
-The suicide rate in the general population is less than 5 percent.
+The suicide rate in the general population currently resides at less than 5 percent!
 The reasons for these suicides vary with each individual person.
-Major contributing factors include non-acceptance by parents, spouses and family members, bullying and harassment in schools, places of employment, places of religious worship and non-acceptance by society in general.
+Major contributing factors include non-acceptance by parents, spouses and family members, bullying and harassment in schools, places of employment, places of religious worship, and non-acceptance by society in general.
 Clearly the numbers referenced above are unacceptable to a society that is supposed to welcome and support diversity amongst all people.

-This is the time the transgender community is making ourselves known.
+The transgender community is making ourselves known.
 We are carving out our place in modern society.
 We are becoming more visible in the workplace, in our neighborhoods and in society.
-If we are to live in a modern, progressive society, should we not welcome and accept all people regardless of sex, race, ethnicity, disability, sexual orientation, gender identity and expression along with all the other protected groups of people who reside in this state?
+If we are to live in a modern, progressive society, we must welcome and accept all people regardless of sex, race, ethnicity, disability, sexual orientation, gender identity and expression, along with all the other protected groups of people who reside in this state.

-2017 marked the 10th consecutive year the New York State Assembly has passed the Gender Expression Non-Discrimination Act (GENDA), which seeks to make discrimination against transgender people explicitly illegal under New York state law.
-This also marked the 15th year the New York State Senate has failed to bring this vital piece of civil rights protections to the floor of the Senate for discussion, consideration or an up-or-down vote.
-The transgender community will not rest until the New York State Senate and more specifically our senator, Betty Little, do all they can to ensure this vital legislation is passed in this coming legislative year.
+2018 marked the 11th consecutive year the New York State Assembly has passes the Gender Expression Non-Discrimination Act, which seeks to make discrimination against transgender people explicitly illegal under New York state legislative law.
+This also marked the 16th year the New York State Senate has failed to bring this vital piece of civil rights protections to the floor of the Senate for discussion.
+Now with a Democratic majority in the New York state Senate, the transgender community will not rest until this vital legislation is passed in the 2019 legislative session.